 Non-Destructive Testing (NDT) of Unfired Glazes

-Applying a glaze at the incorrect thickness will lead to expensive losses in production through faults such as pin-holing or by being aesthetically unappealing.
-Most glazing faults are not identified until after the products have been fired; this leads to the highest cost losses because the items have completed most of the production process.
+Glazes applied at an incorrect thickness can lead to expensive production losses through faults such as pin-holing and not meeting aesthetic quality control.
+Most glazing faults are not identified until after the products have been fired.
+By this stage, items have completed most of the production process; this inevitably leads to high cost losses.

 Many current techniques for measuring glaze thickness involve breaking random fired or green samples and manually measuring the glaze.
 These haphazard practices only measure a few items and are mainly “post mortem”, time and labour intensive.
 The tested items are also destroyed in the process.